On the isotropy stratification of a real representation of a compact Lie group: Algebraic background

-The geometry of the linear action of a compact Lie group (or more generally the action of a Lie group on a manifold) has been investigated in the framework of algebraic geometry.
-The theory is delicate, we will present a quick overview of the situation as well as results that we need.
-The setting is as follows: let $G$ be a complex reductive group acting algebraically on an complex affine algebraic variety (the theory works for any closed field of characteristic zero, but we will use it essentially in the complex case).
-The aim is to provide a local model for the action near an orbit of $G$.
+Let $G$ be a complex reductive group acting algebraically on a complex affine algebraic variety (the theory works for any closed field of characteristic zero, but we will use it essentially in the complex case).
+The aim of this section is to give a quick introduction to Luna's slice theorem, that produces a local model for the action near a closed orbit of $G$.
+This theorem is the algebraic counterpart of the existence of slices for proper actions of Lie groups on manifolds.

 The most simple example happens when the action is free.
-If we pursue the analogy with differential geometry, we would expect a local trivialisation near the orbit.
+If we pursue the analogy with differential geometry, we would expect a local trivialization near the orbit.
 However, the following example shows that it is not possible to expect such a result in the Zariski topology.

-\begin{exmp} Let us consider the group $\mu_n$ of $n$-th roots of unity, acting naturally on $\CC^{*}$.
+\begin{exmp} Let us consider the group of $n$-th roots of unity, acting naturally on $\CC^{*}$.
 In this case, the space of orbits is also isomorphic by $\CC^{*}$, the quotient map $\pi$ being given by $z \mapsto z^n$.
 We see that it is impossible to trivialize $\pi$ in the Zariski topology on the base.
-Indeed, a Zariski open subset of $\CC^{*}$ is simply obtained by removing a finite number of points, and the projection remains nontrivial on any such open subset. \end{exmp}
+Indeed, a Zariski open subset of $\CC^{*}$ is obtained by removing a finite number of points, and the projection remains nontrivial on any such open subset. \end{exmp}

 The problem comes from the fact that a smooth and surjective morphism between algebraic varieties does not always have a section in the Zariski topology.
 However, it has a section in the etale topology~\cite[17.16.3 (ii)]{Gro1967}.
-Concretely this means the following: if $\varphi \colon X \rightarrow Y$ is smooth and surjective, then for any $y$ in $Y$ there is a neighborhood $U_{y}$ of $y$ and an etale morphism $\varphi \colon V \rightarrow U_{y}$ such that the pull-back morphism $\widetilde{f} \colon V \times_{U_{y}} X \rightarrow V$ has a section.
+Concretely this means the following: if $\varphi \colon X \rightarrow Y$ is smooth and surjective, then for any $y$ in $Y$ there is a neighborhood $U_{y}$ of $y$ and an etale morphism $\varphi \colon V \rightarrow U_{y}$ from an algebraic variety $V$ to $U_y$ such that the pull-back morphism $\widetilde{f} \colon V \times_{U_{y}} X \rightarrow V$ has a section.
 For the interested reader, let us mention that the problem of trivializing principal $G$-bundles in the Zariski topology was studied in depth by Grothendieck in~\cite{Gro1958}: in fact he proved that for a given algebraic group $G$, then all etale locally trivial principal $G$-bundles are Zariski locally trivial if and only if $G$ is affine, connected, and without torsion~\cite[Theorem 3]{Gro1958}.